taikoxyz/simple-taiko-node/README.md

 - [Docker](https://docs.docker.com/engine/install/) is installed and running
 - [Git](https://github.com/git-guides/install-git/) is installed
-- Should have some ETH on the Layer 1 network.
-You can get some with [Faucet](https://l1faucet.a1.taiko.xyz/)
+- Should have some ETH on the Layer 1 (L1) network.
+You can get some from the [L1 faucet](https://l1faucet.a1.taiko.xyz/)

 ## Instructions